tatango/slate/source/index.html.md

     },
     {
       "id": 14523,
       "content": "AMCE Retail: Go to http://bit.ly/acme to see deals on anvils.
+Or check https://trackinglink.com.
 Reply STOP to end.", "sent_at": "2016-10-07T14:10:53-07:00",
       "status": "sent",
       "name": "another message name",